 - 2 tbsp melted butter for brushing baked biscuits

 - flour for dusting

-- Turn dough out onto a lightly floured surface; knead 3 or 4 times, gradually adding additional flour as needed.
-With floured hands, press or pat dough into a 3/4-inch-thick rectangle (about 9 x 5 inches).
-Sprinkle top of dough with additional flour.
-Fold dough over into itself, like you are folding a piece of paper into a letter, in three sections.
-Repeat entire process 2 more times, beginning with pressing into a 3/4-inch-thick dough rectangle (about 9 x 5 inches).
+- Turn the dough out onto a lightly floured surface.
+Knead 3 or 4 times, gradually dusting with additional flour as needed.
+With floured hands, press or pat dough into a 3/4-inch-thick rectangle (about 9x5).
+Sprinkle the top of the dough with additional flour.flour for dusting

-- Press or pat dough to 1/2-inch thickness on a lightly floured surface; cut with a 2-inch round cutter, and place, side by side, on a parchment paper-lined or lightly greased cookie sheet.
+- Press or pat dough to a 1/2-inch thickness on a lightly floured surface.
+Cut with a 2-inch round biscuit cutter or glass and place the biscuits side-by-side on a parchment paper-lined or lightly greased cookie sheet.
 Try to make sure they touch because this will help them rise higher.